nbashford/Case-Study---Covid-19-Forecasting-with-Reddit-data-/README.md

 # Beyond the Tweet: Exploring Reddit as an Alternative Resource for Disease Forecasting

+Access the Case Study by viewing or downloading the file: YorkUniversityIndependantResearchProject.docx All other files are artefacts to support the Case Study data, methodology, preprocessing, results and conclusions.

 ## EXECUTIVE SUMMARY

 Disease forecasting, a crucial component of the strategic response to pandemics like Covid-19, increasingly relies on digital data, offering large-scale immediate insights, ultimately helping to save lives [1].
 However, Twitters recent paywall restrictions limits this crucial resource [2], requiring exploration of alternative resources to maintain preparedness against future pandemics.